Robert Gartland: Geelong Football Club

 Gartland is the Patron of community hospice Anam Cara House Geelong chaired by Diana Taylor.

+Gartland is also listed as a contributor assisting in the establishment of the Geelong Sports Museum.

 In 2024, Gartland was recognised for his work in service to the Geelong community with a Medal of the Order of Australia and was also awarded an Honorary Doctorate from Deakin University.